2026 Iowa House of Representatives election: Summary of results by Iowa House district

+Per District Breakdown

 District 1

 Incumbent Democrat J. D. Scholten was initially running for US Senate against Joni Ernst, but dropped out endorsing fellow State Rep. Josh Turek.

-His intentions are unknown as to whether or not he is going to run for his seat again.
+He has indicated his intention to retire from the Iowa House at the end of his current term.

+Democratic candidates Kenneth Kroll and Shawn Olorundami will run against Republican candidate Josh Steinhoff for this seat.

 District 2

 Incumbent Republican Robert Henderson is running for re-election.

+District 3

+Incumbent Republican Tom Jeneary is retiring.
+Republican Robert Driesen is the only listed candidate running for this seat, and the Democratic primary was canceled.

+District 4

+Incumbent Republican Skyler Wheeler is seeking re-election, and was unopposed in the primary.

+District 5

+Incumbent Republican Zach Dieken is retiring.
+Farmer Keith Glienke declared his candidacy in January 2026.
+Glienke graduated from Aurelia High School in 1982, and earned a degree in finance from Buena Vista College in 1989.
+He served on the Aurelia school board from 1995 to 2007.
+Glienke defeated Alta-Aurelia teacher Michael Schnoes in the June Republican Party primary.
+As of June 2026, no Democratic Party candidate contested the Fifth District.

 District 6

 Incumbent Republican Megan Jones will run for re-election.

 District 7

 The incumbent Republican Mike Sexton resigned his seat to accept a federal appointment.
 Rachel Burns announced her bid for this seat.
+Wendy Larson won a December 2025 Special Election for this seat.
+She will seek re-election.

+District 8

+Incumbent Republican Ann Meyer will seek re-election.

+District 9

+Incumbent Republican Henry Stone will seek re-election.

+District 10

+Incumbent Republican and speaker pro tempore John Wills will seek re-election.

 District 11

-Incumbent Brian Best announced in January 2024, that this term would be his last and would not be running for re-election in 2026.
+The previous incumbent Brian Best announced in January 2024, that this term would be his last, and he left office in 2025.
+Craig Williams was elected to this seat in 2024.
+He will seek re-election.

+District 12

+Incumbent Republican Steven Holt will seek re-election.

 District 13

 Incumbent Republican Travis Sitzmann is running for re-election.

+District 14

+Incumbent Republican Jacob Bossman is running for re-election.

 District 15

-Incumbent Republican Matt Windschitl is retiring to run for election to Iowa's 4th District in the US House, to replace Randy Feenstra who is running for governor.
+Incumbent Republican Matt Windschitl is retiring, and expressed his intent to run for election to Iowa's 4th District in the US House, to replace Randy Feenstra who is running for governor.
+However, Windschitl has since suspended his campaign and indicated that he will not seek to retain his seat in the House.
+The Republican primary for this district includes candidates Bryan Holder, Jason Sherer, and Toni Waite.